 When a person attempts to change certain properties of a mailbox item — such as the subject, body, attachments, senders and recipients, or date sent or received for a message — a copy of the original item is saved to the Recoverable Items folder before the change is committed.
 This happens for each subsequent change.
 At the end of the retention period, copies in the Recoverable Items folder are permanently deleted.

-If a user leaves your organization, and their mailbox is included in a retention policy, the mailbox becomes an inactive mailbox.
-The contents of an inactive mailbox are still subject to any retention policy that was placed on the mailbox before it was made inactive, and the contents are available to an eDiscovery hold.
+If a user leaves your organization, and their mailbox is included in a retention policy, the mailbox becomes an inactive mailbox when the user's Office 365 account is deleted.
+The contents of an inactive mailbox are still subject to any retention policy that was placed on the mailbox before it was made inactive, and the contents are available to an eDiscovery search.
 For more information, see Inactive mailboxes in Exchange Online.

 After a retention policy is assigned to a mailbox or public folder, content can follow one of two paths: